 It will be game on once we get a good soaker rain storm.
 Bring your favorite fall salmon tactics for Washington’s best coastal salmon fishing.

-This year, bait fishing is allowed as of opening day, but with no rainfall in the past two months, the mighty Humptulips is but a puny trickle.
+The river usually opens in September, and the first rainstorm of the year is usually a few weeks away, the mighty Humptulips is but a puny trickle.
 When the river is below 500 cfs, floating the river in a drift boat can be a struggle.
 Eager boaters find themselves dragging heavy boats over long stretches of gravel and around any woody hazards that were left from last spring’s highwater.

-Fish will still nose up into the lower river, but fishing below the Ocean Beach Road Bridge doesn’t open until October 1.
+Fish will still nose up into the lower river, but fishing action above Ocean Beach Road Bridge will really get going once we see the river rise substantially, bringing in big pushes of Chinook and Coho.
 Until then, anglers will have to seek out their favorite deep pool just above the Ocean Beach Road bridge in hopes of hooking those big brute Chinook that notoriously fill the Humptulips each year.

 One of the major factors that will determine just how good fishing gets on the Humptulips is water level.
 And while many guides have different opinions on what techniques work well at specific water levels, here’s a quick glimpse of river levels and what to do…